 It might seem like a dangerous door to open but ask the team to be honest about their day.
 The Huffington Post says that “the best business is done when you’re being true and authentic.”
 If nothing else, you’re sure to get engagement from the team, and that’s how you want to start a meeting, with a fully engaged room.

 Admit it, you’ve teared up in a dark theater.
 But there’s nothing to be ashamed of.
 Movies can be emotionally manipulative.
 That’s one of the reasons why we go.
 When everyone on the team opens up about that tearjerker that hit them in the heart, whether it’s Bambi or The Shawshank Redemption, it’ll accelerate team bonding.

 How ProjectManager Gets the Most Out of Teams

 Once the ice is broken and the team is formed, the real work begins.
-ProjectManager is an award-winning software that helps teams work better together.
-They can plan projects, schedule work and collaborate on tasks.
+ProjectManager is award-winning software that helps teams work better together.
+With ProjectManager, teams can plan projects, schedule work and collaborate on tasks.
 Plus, with unlimited file storage, they can upload as many documents and images as they need to get the work done.

 Projects can be created by simply uploading a task list.
 Once started, teams love the multiple project views, such as kanban boards that visualize workflows and keep teams focused on the tasks at hand.
 Kanban boards also give managers visibility into the process, so they know who is working on what.
 Celebrate victories with ProjectManager and its online project management software.

-Foster real team work with the right tools.
-ProjectManager is a cloud-based software that takes team work to new heights, whether people work in-house or remotely.
+Foster real teamwork with the right tools.
+ProjectManager is online software that takes teamwork to new heights, whether people work in-house or remotely.
 See how ProjectManager can improve everyone’s productivity by taking this free 30-day trial.